Do World Action Models Generalize Better than VLAs? A Robustness Study: Experiments

 We conduct comprehensive evaluation of VLAs and WAMs for which publicly available checkpoints exist.
 On RoboTwin 2.0-Plus, We evaluate X-VLA~\citep{zheng2026xvla}, MOTUS~\citep{bi2025motus} and LingBot-VA~\citep{li2026causal} using their released checkpoints finetuned on the original RoboTwin 2.0 dataset.
 Due to the known performance gap between the JAX and PyTorch implementations of the $\pi$-series models---also reported in \citet{bi2025motus} and \citet{li2026causal}---and the absence of a JAX version of $\pi_{0.5}$, we finetuned the JAX implementation of $\pi_{0.5}$ on the RoboTwin 2.0 dataset.
 The model is finetuned from the pretrained $\pi_{0.5}$ checkpoint on the full 27.5k RoboTwin 2.0 training data for 60k gradient steps using the openpi framework's recommended configuration: AdamW optimizer ($\beta_1{=}0.9$, $\beta_2{=}0.95$, gradient clipping at 1.0), cosine decay learning rate schedule (peak $2.5{\times}10^{-5}$, decaying to $2.5{\times}10^{-6}$), batch size 64, with delta joint actions.
 More model checkpoints are publicly available for LIBERO, and some of them have been evaluated on LIBERO-Plus.
 We report the results of a diverse set of VLAs and WAMs, including classic VLAs from the $\pi_0$-series~\citep{black2025pi0, pi05} (JAX version); approaches that incorporate world modeling as auxiliary tasks, such as VLA-JEPA~\citep{sun2026vla}; and recent WAMs including GE-Act~\citep{liao2025genie} and Cosmos-Policy~\citep{kim2026cosmos}.
 A detailed comparison of these models is presented in \Cref{app:model_comp}.

 Although DreamZero~\citep{ye2026dreamzero} is included in our WAM taxonomy (\Cref{tab:wam_compare}), we exclude it from the benchmark evaluation for three reasons.
 First, its released checkpoint is trained on a proprietary cross-embodiment dataset and cannot be directly applied to LIBERO or RoboTwin~2.0 without re-training.
 Second, re-training is prohibitively expensive, as the model is built on the Wan2.1-14B video generation backbone---the largest among all WAMs surveyed---and its autoregressive interleaved training procedure demands substantial GPU resources.
 Third, the inference pipeline requires a warm-up phase exceeding 15 minutes, making benchmark-scale evaluation across thousands of rollout episodes impractical.
-Checkpoints of GigaWorld-Policy and Fast-WAM are not yet publicly available; therefore, we include these three approaches in the architectural comparison but exclude them from the quantitative evaluation.
+The checkpoint of GigaWorld-Policy is also not yet publicly available; we therefore include it in the architectural comparison but exclude it from the quantitative evaluation.
+Fast-WAM~\citep{yuan2026fast}, which was previously unreleased, has since become available and is included in our evaluation: we use the \texttt{robotwin\_uncond\_3cam\_384} checkpoint for RoboTwin 2.0-Plus (finetuned on the standard 27.5k clean + domain-randomized demonstrations) and a LIBERO checkpoint trained on clean demonstrations only.
+This training-data asymmetry between the two Fast-WAM checkpoints is intentional and revisited in \textbf{RQ 2}, as it offers a useful natural experiment on the role of task-specific data diversity.